 The Podcast Studio on the 2nd floor of the Marsio building is a self-service facility dedicated to audio podcasts.
 It can be used by any Aalto University people and is bookable via Aalto Takeout.

-Bring your own USB-C drive or microSD card for recording
+Bring your own USB-C drive and/or microSD card for recording

 We use a Røde Podcaster 2 audio interface for recording.
 Files are recorded to your external drive or microSD card, as the device has no internal storage.